Last modified on Saturday, February 17 2007.

 Image courtesy of National Eye Institute, National Institutes of Health

-A 7 year-old female presents with a history of dysarthric speech, choreoathetosis, awkward gait, and ataxia of the limbs, which have been slowly progressing since early childhood.
+A 10 year-old female presents with a history of dysarthric speech, choreoathetosis, ataxia of the limbs, and awkward gait, which have been slowly progressing since early childhood.

 On exam, you notice the eye findings shown in the image above.